 ― Neale Donald Walsch

 We show the best we have once we’re up to the wall.
-If you sit on your couch every day, yes, you’ll have a stress-free life, but is this really a life?
+If you sit on the couch every day, yes, you’ll have a stress-free life, but is this really a life?

 20. “I always wonder why birds choose to stay in the same place when they can fly anywhere on the earth, then I ask myself the same question.”